 Play taiko drum

 Like playing musical instruments?
 Try something new?
 Learn how to play the traditional Japanese Taiko drum during your visit in Tokyo.
 A professional instructor will teach you how to enjoy this fascinating Japanese musical instrument.
-From 44 euro per person.
+Starting at EUR 44 per person.

 Play video games

 If you like video games, I am sure you will have this on your Tokyo-to-do-list!
 SEGA has several large game centers, some with multiple floors in Akihabara.
 Takadanobaba Game Center Mikado in Shinjuku is usually a lot less crowded.
 Or try the conventional arcades at Shinjuku Street (near .
 Hungry and/or thirsty, yet still in the mood to play video games at the same time?
 Combine both at 8bit Café.

 Relax at a Bay cruise

 Feeling like escaping the city buzz for a few hours?
 Sit back and relax at a Bay Cruise.
 See Tokyo Bay and the Rainbow Bridge from a whole other perspective: water.
 Metro: Takeshiba.